-In both the third quarter of 2018 and the fourth quarter of 2017, we assessed our ability to use our tax benefits and determined that it was more likely than not that some of these benefits will be recognized.
-As a result, we reduced our deferred tax asset valuation allowance, resulting in income tax benefits of \$0.8 million recorded in the third quarter of 2018 and \$16.4 million recorded in the fourth quarter of 2017.
-In addition, we recognized an income tax benefit of \$4.8 million related to the Tax Cut and Jobs Act of 2017, which we recorded in the fourth quarter of 2017.
-These benefits reduced our income tax provisions for those quarter and year-to-date periods.
+In the fourth quarter of 2017, we assessed our ability to use our tax benefits and determined that it was more likely than not that some of these benefits will be recognized.
+As a result, we reduced our deferred tax asset valuation allowance resulting in an income tax benefit of \$16.4 million.
+In addition, we recognized an income tax benefit of \$4.8 million related to the Tax Cuts and Jobs Act of 2017.
 We believe that such benefits are not part of our core business or ongoing operations, as they are either the result of acquisitions or new tax legislation, neither of which relates to our revenue-producing activities.
 Accordingly, we believe that excluding the benefits arising from these adjustments to our income tax provision facilitates the comparison of our financial results to our historical results and to other companies in our industry.